bitfocus/companion-module-rode-rcv/README.md

 ## Installing from pkg file manually

 ### Installing
-- Create a new directory on your PC/Mac called `companion-plugins`
+1. Create a new directory on your PC/Mac called `companion-plugins`.
-- Download the latest release tgz from [Releases](https://github.com/bitfocus/companion-module-rode-rcv/releases).
+2. Download the latest release zip from [Releases](https://github.com/bitfocus/companion-module-rode-rcv/releases).
-- Place the tgz inside the companion-plugins directory and extract.
+3. Place the zip inside the companion-plugins directory and extract.
 It should create a new directory called `companion-module-rode-rcv`.
-- Launch Companion, on the launch window, click the settings cog in the top-right to reveal `Developer modules path`.
+4. Launch Companion, on the launch window, click the settings cog in the top-right to reveal `Developer modules path`.
-- Point this path to the `companion-plugins` directory.
+5. Point this path to the `companion-plugins` directory.
 This will cause Companion to reload.
-- The module should now be loaded into Companion.
+6. The module should now be loaded into Companion.

 [![image](https://github.com/user-attachments/assets/43b6a1a8-ebde-4d27-b9ec-2dff43a74b21)](https://github.com/bitfocus/companion/wiki/How-to-use-a-module-that-is-not-included-in-Companion-build#windows--macos--linux-gui)